RoboCrypter/Ultimate-HardHat-NFT/README.md

+We created 3 different kinds of NFTs :

-1. Basic NFT.
+1. A Basic NFT.

-2. Random IPFS NFT.
+2. IPFS Hosted NFT.
+  i.
+That uses Randomness to generate a unique NFT.

-3. Dynamic SVG NFT.
+3. SVG NFT (Hosted 100% on-chain).
+  i.
+Uses price feeds to be dynamic.